Loren Legarda: Personal life

 Legarda has residences in Malabon (her paternal hometown) in Metro Manila and in Pandan, Antique (her maternal hometown) in Western Visayas.

 In 1989, Legarda married former Batangas Governor Antonio Leviste.
-Their marriage produced two sons: Lorenzo "Lanz" Leviste and Leandro "Lean" Leviste, founder and president of Solar Philippines, a manufacturer and producer of renewable energy technologies.
+Their marriage produced two sons: Lorenzo "Lanz" Leviste and Leandro Leviste, founder and president of Solar Philippines, a manufacturer and producer of renewable energy technologies.
 Legarda and Leviste separated in 2003 and their marriage was annulled in 2008.
 On May 4, 2022, her son, Lorenzo, disowned her through an open letter in response to her decision to run as a guest candidate under the Marcos-Duterte senatorial slate in the 2022 elections.
 Lorenzo, who had been living in the United States since he was 18 years old, stated that he was "absolutely disgusted" by her, and condemned her for joining Marcos' slate.
 Her younger son, Leandro, would later publish his own letter in support of Legarda.

 She is a Colonel in the Philippine Air Force Reserve Corps.
 The Marawi Sultanate League bestowed the honorary title of "Bai Alabi" ("Princess") on her.
 The people of Mountain Province in the Cordillera Mountains gave her the name, "Tukwifi" (Bright Star).
 Ten indigenous groups in the Davao Region bestowed her the title of "Bai Matumpis", which means "the one who takes care".
 The indigenous people of Panay in the Visayas declared her a “daughter of Panay-Bukidnon” and bestowed her the name, "Cuyong Adlaw Dulpa-an Labaw sa Kadunggan" (Shining Sun Rising in Power).
 She is known to be very fond of traditional Philippine textiles, and has started the usage trend of such textiles in the halls of Congress.
 Legarda is also an organic eater, growing the vegetables, fruits, and grains that she eats at her backyard.